SECTION C: BUSINESS AND SUPPORT SERVICES

 - Cash advances are not allowed on a procurement card.

-- The procurement card may be used to cover business-related travel expenses upon approval from all appropriate parties.
+- The procurement card may be used to cover business-related travel expenses upon approval from all appropriate parties and purchase orders issued.

 - At the time of purchase, obtain a receipt showing items purchased with amounts paid.

 - Inform the vendor at the beginning of the purchase that the purchase is tax exempt.
 If sales tax is inadvertently charged to the card, it is the cardholder’s responsibility to contact the vendor to request that the tax be removed.